Arctic1ce/AchieveIt/README.md

 Artin Davari, Akhil Elamanchili, Joel Puthankalam, Vaibhav Garg, and Russ Sobti

+## Project Description
+For ANYONE  who wants to accomplish tasks, AchieveIt is a TO-DO list task manager that allows users to
+- create a list of tasks,
+- group them based on categories,
+- prioritize each task,
+- mark them as completed.
+AchieveIt allows users to store their to-do list in the cloud and access their lists anywhere and anytime.

+We envision a future where our users efficiently manage their tasks, attain their goals, and have more time for what truly matters in their lives.

 ## Contributing

 To maintain a high-quality codebase and ensure consistency, we follow a set of coding standards based on the [Airbnb JavaScript/React Style Guide](https://airbnb.io/javascript/react/).